 Note: If your computer is running on its battery, your phone will potentially drain the computer’s battery, rather than its own.

-2. Bluetooth Tethering
+2. Use Bluetooth Tethering With Mobile internet

 Your phone should then display a notification that Bluetooth tethering is active.
 Our testing found: